Cost Per Hire is a measure frequently used by companies seeking to control their costs. But companies should also be focussing on ROI.

 If cost control is the primary objective, measuring Cost Per Hire will encourage a firm to do much or all of its own recruitment.
 In-house costs are fixed therefore the greater the number of hires, the lower the cost per hire.
 Prima facie this sounds like a good result.
 However, it may turn out to be a riskier and less cost-effective solution for a number of reasons.
 In-house recruitment may offer the cheapest option in absolute terms above a certain recruitment volume but is constrained by both the capability and capacity of the in-house recruiter.

 - In-house recruiters are the face of a company.
 They must effectively represent the company brand and culture which is of critical importance to ensure the attraction of the best candidates.
 This can sometimes be difficult if the firm recruiting is a relative newcomer, or operating in a niche market.
 Our experience is that sometimes in the bid to control costs firms don’t consider the need for the recruiter to represent its brand in a quality or credible manner.

-- They must provide a great candidate experience by the implementation of an effective and efficient recruitment process.
+- They must provide a great candidate experience.
+This is often helped by the implementation of an effective and efficient recruitment process.
 In practice, this can be a challenge and even basic administration of the application process eludes many companies.
-An inefficiently run process may scare away the best candidates and cause incalculable damage to the brand.
+An inefficiently run process may scare away the best candidates and cause considerable damage to the brand.

 - There has to be added value by pre-screening applicants effectively.
 If in-house recruiters are not able to do so then the risk is that: